 In search for a cure

-Franz and Crista Boetsch met in Frankfurt, Germany in 1953 when he rented a room in her home.
+Franz and Christa Boetsch met in Frankfurt, Germany in 1953 when he rented a room in her home.
 “I liked him right away.
-You could tell because he got my room,” Crista said.
-Franz worked in construction as a brick mason and Crista was an apprentice in a dress shop.
+You could tell because he got my room,” Christa said.
+Franz worked in construction as a brick mason and Christa was an apprentice in a dress shop.
 Three years later, they married.

-Crista made a conscious decision to keep a positive attitude and never give up.
+Christa made a conscious decision to keep a positive attitude and never give up.
 They spend their time skiing, playing tennis and spending time with their children and their grandchildren.
-Crista also plays the piano.
+Christa also plays the piano.
 Franz says that they don’t watch anything negative on TV.
 He bought a book of jokes and he reads it at bedtime so they “fall asleep laughing.”

 Franz and Christa wanted to support the Alzheimer’s Association and also supplement their retirement income, so Franz established a charitable gift annuity.
 The charitable gift annuity guarantees him with income for life while also supporting the Alzheimer's Association.
 Franz and Christa hope their gift will help in the search for a cure for Alzheimer’s and that sharing their story will encourage others to make a planned gift to the Association.